 It concentrated on governance, global procurement, supply chain managers, the engagement of suppliers, and technology.
 Consequently, Unilever generated savings of $14.24 billion from its efforts and became the epitome of technology adoption in the consumer goods industry.

 Unilever’s logistics activities provide the most potential for streamlining its supply chain and boosting its ability to meet its ambitious growth targets.
-The company is merging its almost 30 warehouses into five huge distribution hubs equipped to fulfill customer orders in as little as a day.
+The company merged its almost 30 warehouses into five huge distribution hubs equipped to fulfill customer orders in as little as a day.

-Much of the convergence is due to retailers’ adoption of the zero-inventory policy, which necessitates the best utilization of diffusion and cross-docking in warehouses.
-Unilever established collaborative planning, forecasting, and replenishment (C.P.F.R.) agreements with selected retail clients to optimize asset utilization, cut inventory, and improve efficiency.
+Much of the consolidation is due to retailers’ adoption of the zero-inventory policy, which necessitates the best utilization of diffusion and cross-docking in warehouses.
+Unilever established CPFR agreements with select retail clients to optimize asset utilization, cut inventory, and improve efficiency.

-Because orders are frequently influenced by factors that are hard to be predicted, communication between the producer and retailer is essential to improve forecast accuracy.
+Because orders are frequently influenced by factors that are hard to predict, communication between the producer and retailer is essential to improve forecast accuracy.

-Unilever’s logistics department is now witnessing stronger partnerships with retailers, improves accuracy in forecasts, and greater efficiency in managing promotions.
+Unilever’s logistics department is now witnessing stronger partnerships with retailers, improved accuracy in forecasts, and greater efficiency in managing promotions.

 Source: Semantic Scholar